 Northern elephant seal pups (Mirounga angustirostris) are born in late December through January.
 They nurse for approximately 30 days before being abruptly weaned.
 After weaning, they undergo a period of fasting for several weeks while they mature physiologically.
 The pups then enter the ocean to begin hunting for food.
 Beginning late February to early March, those pups that are not successful at hunting for their food arrive at MMCC malnourished and dehydrated.

 In young animals, parasites can be transmitted through milk, skin, or through the fish and invertebrates they ingest.
 Older animals that are chronically ill or that have compromised immune systems often have heavy parasite burdens.
-Several different species of parasites are commonly found in pinnipeds and they survive in the lungs, stomach, intestinal tract, liver, muscle and occasionally, in the brain.
+Several different species of parasites are commonly found in pinnipeds and they survive in the lungs, stomach, intestinal tract, liver, muscle and, occasionally in the brain.
 Parasites induce tissue damage and inflammation, disrupt blood flow, predispose the animal to bacterial infections and may, ultimately, result in the death of the animal.

 Traumatic injuries and bacterial and viral infections

-Traumatic injuries occur as a result of natural injuries such as bites from other sea lions, falling in and around rocks, sting ray barbs, shark bites, or from unnatural causes such as fishing line entanglement, fish hooks, bullets, gaff and knife wounds.
+Traumatic injuries occur as a result of natural injuries such as bites from other sea lions, falling in and around rocks, sting ray barbs, shark bites, or from unnatural causes such as fishing line entanglement, fish hooks, bullets, and gaff and knife wounds.
 These injuries can produce mechanical injury to the body by breaking bones, lacerating tissue, disrupting blood supply, or causing nerve damage.
 In addition to the traumatic injury, bacterial infections may develop subsequently.
 If treated early in the course of events, many bacterial infections can be eliminated and, given time, the traumatic injury may also resolve.